Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Benefits of Witch Hazel Extract

 Historically, a water extract of witch hazel was made fresh and used both internally and externally.
-According to Chestnut School of Herbs,
+According to the Chestnut School of Herbs,

 “Native Americans have long used the twigs and bark of witch hazel as a medicinal herb, both internally and topically, for a wide variety of ailments.
 The tea is taken to remedy sore throats, diarrhea, intestinal bleeding, colds, coughs, bruising, and to prevent postpartum hemorrhaging.